venkatroch31/Diabetes/README.md

     The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.

+## 3. Train, CV and Test Datasets

+    Split the dataset randomly into three parts train, cross validation and test with 64%,16%, 20% of data respectively